 d.
 To prescribe such forms as it determines reasonable and necessary to be used by taxpayers under applicable Tribal tax ordinances.

 e.
-To make recommendations to the Tribal Council regarding amendments to this ordinance or other ordinances relating to Tribal taxes or other revenues.
+To make recommendations to the Tribal Council regarding amendments to this Ordinance or other ordinances relating to Tribal taxes or other revenues.

 f.
 To assess tax deficiencies, penalties and interest against taxpayers, and conduct such actions as it determines necessary to recoup such deficient amounts.

 g.
-To demand access to and inspect, examine and audit all papers, books and records of all taxpayers and persons subject to taxation under Tribal tax ordinances, and require verification of any matter affecting the tax liabilities and applicable licensing or registration of such taxpayer or person or the enforcement of applicable Tribal tax ordinances ordinance.
+To demand access to and inspect, examine and audit all papers, books and records of all taxpayers and persons subject to taxation under Tribal tax ordinances, and require verification of any matter affecting the tax liabilities and applicable licensing or registration of such taxpayer or person or the enforcement of applicable Tribal tax ordinances.

 h.
-To conduct hearings authorized by this ordinance and to issue subpoenas and compel the attendance of witnesses, to administer oaths and to require testimony under oath at any such hearing.
+To conduct hearings authorized by this Ordinance and to issue subpoenas and compel the attendance of witnesses, to administer oaths and to require testimony under oath at any such hearing.
 Any person making false oath in any matter before the Tax Officer is guilty of perjury.
 Any process or notice may be served in the manner provided for service of process and notices in a civil action in Tribal Court.

 i.
 To maintain records of all taxpayer documents required by applicable Tribal tax ordinances and to determine the appropriate custodian of such documents and the time period for which such documents must be maintained.